startinganitcarrer/Active-Directory-Lab/README.md

 ## Learning Outcomes
-After completing this project, you will have learned:
+After completing this project, I have learned:
-- How to deploy and configure an Active Directory Domain Services environment in Azure
-- How to plan and configure Azure Virtual Networks and subnets for secure communication
-- How to deploy Windows Server VMs as Domain Controllers and configure static IPs
+- Deploying Windows Server in Azure
-- How to install AD DS, promote a Domain Controller, and create a new forest
-- How to create Organizational Units and users for enterprise like structure
+-Configuring AD DS, DNS, and domain authentication -Creating OUs and users
-- How to deploy a client VM and join it to the domain
+-Joining clients to a domain
-- How to troubleshoot domain join and DNS-related issues
+-Troubleshooting DNS & networking issues
+-Using PowerShell for AD automation
-- Practical understanding of enterprise-level IT administration and helpdesk-ready skills
+-Understanding enterprise-level IT administration

 ## Author